How and Why to Combine Volunteering and Travel

 The purpose of the trip can be research, to get to know the recipient better, to establish an ongoing relationship, or to reassure oneself that the gift is worthwhile.

 Often philanthropic advisory organizations facilitate charitable travel.
 They might send a donor or a group of donors to an international project that is a good candidate for significant support.
-The philanthropist is not volunteering his/her service, but establishing trust for himself and the recipient organization so that a donation can be made.
+The philanthropist is not volunteering his/her service but establishing a trust for himself and the recipient organization so that a donation can be made.

 Some nonprofits that work internationally provide opportunities for potential donors to visit their projects.
 For instance, Room to Read arranges "site visits" for interested donors while Soles4Souls arranges group shoe distribution trips for donors and volunteers.

 Whatever we call travel for good, it is a growing trend and is especially appealing to those who enjoy combining helping, learning and somewhat exotic traveling.
+The rewards, as anyone who has volunteered abroad will tell you, are immeasurable and result in memories for a lifetime.